North Carolina Republican Party: Twenty-first century

+In November of 2025, Republican legislature in the North Carolina General Assembly redrew its congressional maps in response to the redistricting battles in Texas and California.
+It was being held up in court but was unanimously upheld at the U.S. District Court gaining another Republican seat.

 Party platform

 In 2016, North Carolina Republicans passed laws to order transgender people to use bathrooms according to their sex assigned at birth.
 On March 23, 2016, Governor McCrory signed the Public Facilities Privacy & Security Act (commonly known as House Bill 2 or HB2), described at the time as the most anti-LGBT legislation in the United States.
 It eliminated anti-discrimination protections for gay, transgender, and intersex people and forbids cities to re-establish such protections.
 It also required people who enter government buildings to use only the restrooms that correspond to the sex on their birth certificates.
 While some transgender people alter the gender marker on their birth certificates, others have not yet done so or cannot do so, and this law would have prevented them from using the restroom consistent with the gender identity in which they live.
 However, on March 30, 2017, the portion of the law regarding bathroom use was repealed, and a sunset provision of December 1, 2020 was applied to the ban on local governments passing antidiscrimination laws.

 At the state party's annual convention in June 2023, delegates voted to censure U.S. Senator Thom Tillis for his support of same-sex marriage.
 The North Carolina Republican party platform opposes same-sex marriage.

+In June of 2025 the state party adopted an updated party platform reaffirming their values and ideals.

 Current elected officials

-The party controls six of the ten statewide Council of State offices and holds a 3/5 supermajority in the North Carolina House of Representatives and in the North Carolina Senate.
-Republicans also hold both of the state's U.S. Senate seats and 7 of the state's 14 U.S. House seats.
+The party has maintain power in the state since the 2010 election, controlling five of the ten statewide Council of State offices and a majority in the North Carolina House of Representatives and in the North Carolina Senate.
+Republicans also hold both of the state's U.S. Senate seats and 10 of the state's 14 U.S. House seats.